 It’s good to start a presentation by explaining the terms.
 Here is an example of how you can illustrate a quote from the climate change definition.

-Definitions usually contain lengthy sentences that should be presented as complete text.
+Definitions usually contain lengthy sentences that should be presented as a complete text.
 However, you can still make them more visually appealing by design moves:

 - highlight the keywords, not more than 20% of the text.
 See how we made bold the term “Climate Change” and the part about human activities as the main driver